 Never use the barrel of the gun as a pointer when giving someone directions.

-If you are carrying a gun it should unloaded and be in a holster, check out Kydex holsters, to ensure that you have the correct holster for your gun, and it is positioned correctly onto your belt
+If you are carrying a gun it should unloaded and be in a holster.
+Check out Kydex holsters, to ensure that you have the correct holster for your gun and that it is positioned correctly onto your belt

 Never keep guns in plain sight or in the region of careless adults or any children.